JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/formatter_test.md

 ## 5.2.
 Define a Test Method
 Add the `testFormatter()` method to the `SimpleCodeInsightTest` class [previously defined](completion_test.md#define-a-test).
 * Again, this method configures the test fixture by using the test file.
-* The code style Simple language settings for spaces and blank lines are set.
+* The code style Simple Language settings for spaces and blank lines are set.
 * The file is then formatted according to the settings.
 * The formatted file is compared to the expected results in the benchmark file `DefaultTestData.simple`.